ziagham/Sample-Microservices/README.md

 ## Overview

-Both services can use SQL-Serverql or InMemoryDatabase, and this is determined by the settings in each service.
+Both services can use `SQL-Server` or `InMemoryDatabase`, and this is determined by the settings in each service.
 Also in the settings, there are properties related to the event-bus that must be specified.
 It should be noted that event-bus properties must be configured for both service as same.

 ### Implementation specifications
 This program is implemented in C# programming language and uses .NET 5 technology.